Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 \item[(C3).]
 Each elected candidate is fully paid: $\sum_{i \in N}p_i(c) = \cost(c)$ for each $c \in W$.

 \item[(C4).]
 The voters do not pay for non-elected candidates: $\sum_{i \in N}p_i(c) = 0$ for each $c \notin W$.

 \item[(C5).]
-For each unelected candidate $c\not\in W$, the unspent budget of her supporters is at most~$\cost(c)$: $\sum_{i \in N : u_i(c) > 0} \left(p - \sum_{c' \in W}p_i(c')\right) \leq \cost(c)$ for each $c \notin W$. \end{description}
+For each unelected candidate $c\not\in W$, the unspent budget of her supporters is at most~$\cost(c)$: $\sum_{i \in N : u_i(c) > 0} \left(\nicefrac{b'}{n} - \sum_{c' \in W}p_i(c')\right) \leq \cost(c)$ for each $c \notin W$. \end{description}

-An outcome $W$ is said to be \myemph{priceable} if there exists a price system $\textsf{ps} = (b, \{p_i\}_{i \in N})$ that supports $W$ (that satisfies conditions (C1)--(C5)). \end{definition}
+An outcome $W$ is said to be \myemph{priceable} if there exists a price system $\textsf{ps} = (b', \{p_i\}_{i \in N})$ that supports $W$ (that satisfies conditions (C1)--(C5)). \end{definition}

-It is known that Rule X is priceable in the approval-based committee-election model and in the general PB model this property is also preserved---indeed, the rule implicitly constructs the price system satisfying the above conditions.
+It is known that Equal Shares is priceable in the approval-based committee-election model \citep{pet-sko:laminar}, and in the general PB model this property is also preserved---indeed, the rule implicitly constructs the price system satisfying the above conditions.